 FMC RCRA Settlement

-The U.S. District Court of Idaho entered a Consent Decree embodying the settlement agreement between the U.S. Environmental Protection Agency and the FMC Corporation to address hazardous waste violations under the Resource Conservation and Recovery Act at the FMC Corporation facility of Pocatello, Idaho.
+The U.S. District Court of Idaho entered a Consent Decree embodying the settlement agreement between the EPA and the FMC Corporation to address hazardous waste violations under the Resource Conservation and Recovery Act at the FMC Corporation facility of Pocatello, Idaho.

 The Consent Decree requires FMC to close surface impoundments containing ignitable and reactive hazardous waste, to construct a treatment system to remove the hazardous characteristics of its waste, and to comply with specified interim requirements for handling such waste prior to treatment.
 In addition, the Consent Decree requires the completion of Supplemental Environmental Projects offered by FMC to reduce air emissions from its operations and to conduct an environmental health assessment on the Fort Hall Reservation.

 This Consent Decree was entered by the U.S. District Court of Idaho on July 13, 1999.